 How to request an accommodation

-Documentation for physical and psychiatric disorders must be no more than a year old.
-Generally, documentation for ADD, ADHD, and learning disabilities must be no more than three years old.
+Documentation for physical and psychiatric disorders must be no more than a six months old while documentation for ADD, ADHD, and learning disabilities must be no more than three years old.
 Returning students do not need to resubmit their documentation or provide new and additional documentation each term unless requested by the disability services coordinator; however, all students (new and returning) must submit the request-for-accommodation form for each term and each class in which they are requesting accommodations.
 Refer to the clinical documentation guidelines below to ensure that your documentation is appropriate and complete before you submit it.

 2. Set up an appointment with the disability services coordinator to discuss the accommodations you have requested.
 Meetings may be in-person or via the telephone.
 Do not approach your instructor about accommodations; accommodation requests are reviewed and implemented by the disability services office.